Protocol for seeing clients – Covid-19 Revised 9th and 21st October (in anticipation of reduced time between appointments)

 - Toilet facilities to be available as required – sign on toilet and wall asking clients to close the toilet seat before flushing to reduce risk of transmission

-- Where one treatment room is in use: Client to be shown out directly.
+- There is a hand sanitiser at the top of the stairs and clients are encouraged to use this before they enter the stairwell to reduce risk of cross contamination.
+Where one treatment room is in use: Client to be shown out directly.
 Where more than one treatment room is in use: Client will be shown out by practitioner or escorted to reception.
-Receptionist (Practice Manager in the first instance, then trained staff) will take fees, book next appointment and ensure client can leave safely.
-Reception has been set up to allow for one client to sit, pay, etc and allow for social distancing.
-Receptionist can enter and leave the room still allowing for social distancing to enable them to ensure that clients can arrive and leave without overlap.
-Receptionist will clean surfaces after client leaves.
-If reception chair is occupied, clients will remain in treatment room until reception has been cleaned ready.
+Receptionist will take fees, book next appointment and ensure client can leave safely.
+Reception has been set up to allow for two clients to sit, pay, etc and allow for social distancing.
+Receptionist will clean surfaces after client leaves, including chair, iZettle, etc.

 - All surfaces within treatment rooms to include couch, chairs, table, tablet, iZettle to be cleaned between clients